MetacoSA/NBitcoin/README.md

 Go on the [nuget website](https://www.nuget.org/packages/NBitcoin/) for more information.

 To complile it by yourself, you just have to git clone, open the project and hit the compile button on visual studio.
 How to get started ?
-Check out this article [nuget website](http://www.codeproject.com/Articles/768412/NBitcoin-The-most-complete-Bitcoin-port-Part-Crypt) to do some basic crypto operations.
+Check out this article [on CodeProject](http://www.codeproject.com/Articles/768412/NBitcoin-The-most-complete-Bitcoin-port-Part-Crypt) to do some basic crypto operations.

 ##What is it about ?
 This is the most complete and faithful porting I know of bitcoin.